-It's frustrating to spend advertising dollars that aren't reaching profitable customers.
+It’s frustrating to spend advertising dollars that aren’t reaching profitable customers.
 How do you fix this?
-By figuring out who the best customers are for your home improvement business.
-This doesn't have to be a long and drawn-out process either.
+By figuring out who the best customers are for your home improvement business and how to build a customer base.
+This doesn’t have to be a long and drawn-out process either.
 You can start by noticing patterns in their age, location, and interests.

 How do I get the word out on time?

 It’s discouraging to have a great sale, service, or in-store event to promote and have it fall flat.
 Planning out your advertising even one month ahead – will keep you ahead of the curve.

 What if I don’t have the time for marketing?

 You may feel like you don’t have the time.
 As a small business ourselves, we understand the day-to-day fires get in the way.
 Start with small simple tasks once a week.
 The key is to stick with it and be consistent.
 Then, as you get comfortable and see results from one technique, you can add another one.
 (And another one.)
 Before you know it, you’ll have a complete and working program.